Alabama quarterback Jalen Hurts leads Crimson Tide to win over Georgia Bulldogs, SEC championship

 "I've probably never been more proud of a player than Jalen," an emotional coach Nick Saban said moments after the triumph.

-If they had pitched this script to Hollywood, it would've been laughed out of the room for being too implausible.
+If this script had been pitched in Hollywood, it would've been laughed out of the room for being too implausible.

 In last season's national title game at Mercedes-Benz Stadium, between these same two teams, Tua Tagovailoa replaced an ineffective Hurts at the start of the second half with Alabama trailing Georgia 13-0.